About Retire Certain

 Having shared that, here’s the down and dirty.

-Officially, I retired at 29 to become a kept woman.
+Officially, I retired at almost 30 to become a kept woman.

-Fortunately, I had maxed out my employer’s dollar for dollar matched retirement plan and invested it in stocks in a favorable market; this was my life raft.
+Fortunately, I had maxed out my employer’s heavenly dollar for dollar matched retirement plan and invested it in stocks in a favorable market; this was my life raft to leave corporate accounting.
 I had saved $10 grand, enough for me to live on for 6 months back then.

-As soon as I began making decent money in commercial real estate, I moved to Bermuda to start a family with longtime boyfriend Larry Gaines, who I met while I was the accountant for his group’s oil trading operations at the firm where we both worked.
-(Of course, now at least one of us would go to jail, but that was then and not now, fortunately.)
+Then, as soon as I began making decent money in commercial real estate, I moved to Bermuda to start a family with longtime boyfriend Larry Gaines, who I met while I was the accountant for his group’s oil trading operations at the firm where we both worked.
+(Of course, now at least one of us would go to jail for dating, but that was then and not now, fortunately.)